jerjako/home-assistant/README.md

 - **Home**
     - Push notif for low battery Xiaomy sensors
     - Push notif if not home and a light, TV switch is still on or a window is open
+    - Use home presence detection for week-end radiators heat